Rahnken/rahnken/README.md

 ## I'm a Student, Father, and Developer

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning  Javascript and Data Analytics Applications
 - 🥅 2022 Goals: Land a Job in Web Development or Project Management

 ### Connect with me: